siosonel/partjson/README.md

 # Partjson

-Partition rows of streaming data into a well-defined tree structure of aggregated values and collections, using a JSON-based template.
+Reshape data rows into partitioned summary values and collections, using a JSON-based template.

 ## Documentation and Demonstration